What are scorpions?

 Keeping your home protected from invading scorpions is nearly impossible without the help of a certified pest professional.
 If scorpions are bothering you and putting you at risk, looking into investing in a pest control program from It’s Bugs Or Us® is always your best solution!

 To make your property less appealing to scorpions, consider the following preventative tips:

-If scorpions are infesting your property, or to ask about our advanced pest removal techniques, contact us at It's Bugs Or Us®!
+- If scorpions are infesting your property, or asking about our advanced pest removal techniques, contact us at It’s Bugs Or Us®!